KnutAM/AbaqusRolloverSimulation/doc/source/using_script.rst

    positive rotation around the x-axis.
 In radians.
 *  ``"wheel_profile"`` (mandatory): Path to an Abaqus sketch, saved as a ``.sat`` file, describing the profile of the wheel in the xy-plane.
-   See "Creating a profile sketch" above for further details.
+   See :ref:`sketchcreation` for further details.
 *  ``"mesh_sizes"`` (mandatory): ``[fine, coarse]``,
    the fine and coarse mesh sizes for the wheel.
 *  ``"wheel_contact_pos"`` (mandatory): ``[xmin, xmax]``, the x-interval